CS3219-AY2324S1/ay2324s1-course-assessment-g14/k8s/README.md

 ## Getting Started
 ### Step 1: Prepare the Docker images
 1. Publish your prepared docker images on the Docker registry.

+   You can use the `docker-compose.yml` in this folder to build the images, just change the target images.
 2. Update the docker images to be used for the main services in each `deployment.yaml`.

    By default, it will be using our prepared images located in `szelongq/peerprep-<SERVICE_NAME>:latest`.